-The majority judgment also reaffirms the cause of action certification criterion as a meaningful screening tool.
-Equifax confirms that novel claims, including a novel application of a recognized cause of action, should be fully vetted at the pleadings stage if it is possible to do so.
+Finally, Stewart once again demonstrates that the reasonable cause of action criterion is a meaningful screening tool in class actions.
+Claims, including the novel application of a recognized cause of action, can be fully vetted at the pleadings stage.

 For further information, please contact:

 Chris DiMatteo 416-863-3342

 or any other member of our Cybersecurity and Data Breach Response & Litigation group.

 Blakes and Blakes Business Class communications are intended for informational purposes only and do not constitute legal advice or an opinion on any issue.
 We would be pleased to provide additional details or advice about specific situations if desired.

 For permission to republish this content, please contact the Blakes Client Relations & Marketing Department at email@example.com.